 The property is designated "Business Corridor" in Schedule A General Land Use Designations in the Official Plan, and an "Employment Area" in Schedule 1 City Concept.
-Airport Road is designated a "Primary Corridor" in Schedule 2 Flower City Strategy Street Corridor Master Plan.
+Airport Road is designated a "Primary Corridor" with the intersection of Airport and Mayfield Road identified as a "Gateway" on Schedule 2 Flower City Strategy Street Corridor Master Plan.
 The "Business Corridor" designation permits a broad range of employment and employment-related uses.
 The proposal been evaluated for conformity with the Official Plan.
 The Official Plan policies that are applicable to this application include:

-• 4.4.2.24 The City shall encourage a superior built form for development in employment areas with frontage on major roads at gateway or visually prominent locations.

-• 4.5.4.5 The City will monitor and manage urban form standards and site plans in a way that will support transit use and facilitate pedestrian movements including that of persons with disabilities in accordance with Section 4.11 Urban Design policies of this Plan, and the City of Brampton Accessibility Technical Standards.

-• 4.5.4.6 The City shall use transit infrastructure to help shape growth in a way that will support transit use and reduce traffic congestions.
+- 4.11.2.3.4 Gateway intersections shall be designed as an integral component of primary streets.
+At these locations, the sense of entrance, arrival and movement shall be reinforced and achieved through the surrounding built form and site planning. - 4.11.2.3.5 Community image and identity shall be conveyed through the detailed design of the built form and entrance features.
+These shall include orienting the primary building to face the intersection/corner, and the use of special architectural elements and landscape features. - 4.11.2.3.6 Gateway design shall be co-ordinated with the City's Gateway Beautification Program to promote the Flower City image. - 4.11.2.3.7 Entrance features may be provided at the initiative and expense of development proponents and with the City's approval, to mark the entrance of the local street to the neighbourhood and reinforce their identity. - 4.4.2.24 The City shall encourage a superior built form for development in employment areas with frontage on major roads at gateway or visually prominent locations. - 4.5.4.5 The City will monitor and manage urban form standards and site plans in a way that will support transit use and facilitate pedestrian movements including that of persons with disabilities in accordance with Section 4.11 Urban Design policies of this Plan, and the City of Brampton Accessibility Technical Standards. - 4.5.4.6 The City shall use transit infrastructure to help shape growth in a way that will support transit use and reduce traffic congestions.

-• 4.5.4.19 The City shall encourage transit supportive forms of development along transit routes that facilitate direct access from the roadway for all pedestrians including persons with disabilities.
-This includes constructing buildings that are close to and oriented towards the streets, easy, convenient, safe and comfortable access to buildings and transit and transit stations for all pedestrians, including persons with disabilities.

-• 4.5.4.26 The City shall, in the subdivision plan and site plan control processes, ensure the provision of convenient access for all pedestrians including persons with disabilities and walking distance to transit facilities.

-• 4.11.3.3.2 Street-oriented uses must be located along arterial roads which will provide a more attractive and safe environment for pedestrians.
-Reverse frontages and lotting along arterial roads, and commercial strip development with large parking lots fronting onto the road are prohibited.

-• 4.11.3.3.4 Pedestrian access between arterial roads and the interior of blocks shall be designed to minimise walking distance and to provide easy accessibility to transit stops.

-• 4.11.3.3.5 A pedestrian-friendly, transit-sensitive streetscape design along arterial roads is required by locating retail uses at grade, and by providing continuous sidewalks on both sides of the street and amenities to improve the microclimate along streets.
+- 4.5.4.19 The City shall encourage transit supportive forms of development along transit routes that facilitate direct access from the roadway for all pedestrians including persons with disabilities.
+This includes constructing buildings that are close to and oriented towards the streets, easy, convenient, safe and comfortable access to buildings and transit and transit stations for all pedestrians, including persons with disabilities. - 4.5.4.26 The City shall, in the subdivision plan and site plan control processes, ensure the provision of convenient access for all pedestrians including persons with disabilities and walking distance to transit facilities. - 4.11.3.3.2 Street-oriented uses must be located along arterial roads which will provide a more attractive and safe environment for pedestrians.
+Reverse frontages and lotting along arterial roads, and commercial strip development with large parking lots fronting onto the road are prohibited. - 4.11.3.3.4 Pedestrian access between arterial roads and the interior of blocks shall be designed to minimise walking distance and to provide easy accessibility to transit stops. - 4.11.3.3.5 A pedestrian-friendly, transit-sensitive streetscape design along arterial roads is required by locating retail uses at grade, and by providing continuous sidewalks on both sides of the street and amenities to improve the microclimate along streets.